Non-periodic Fourier propagation algorithms for partial differential equations: Fourier methods with non-periodic boundaries

+More generally the boundary value vector functions $\bm{U}$ and $\bm{N}$ can be nonlinear functions of the fields, which requires modifications to the methods described here.
+The definitions given above allow the boundary values to have both time and space dependence.
+As a result these may have stochastic or time-dependent values.

+The boundary values themselves can be the solutions of subsidiary differential or stochastic differential equations, which must then be treated in parallel with the main partial differential equation defined in Eq. (\ref{eq:pde}).
+For simplicity we do not include the additional solutions that would be required in such more complex cases.

-For a problem in the form in equation \ref{eq:pde} considering no stochastic noise $w(r)=0$ with inhomogeneous boundary conditions, the strategy is to first convert the higher order differential terms into spectral space using a spectral propagator matrix obtained using a suitable transformation.
-As the first step, the problem is converted into a homogenous boundary value problem by reformulating the problem using a change of variables $\mathbf{u}=\mathbf{\boldsymbol{v}}+\mathbf{P}$ , where $\mathbf{P}$ is some patch function chosen to satisfy the boundary conditions of the problem.
+A general PDE problem in the form treated here can have inhomogeneous boundary conditions.
+As the first step, the problem is converted into a homogenous boundary value problem by reformulating the problem.
+Similar techniques are used for polynomial spectral methods \citep{boyd2001}.
+We use a change of variables $\mathbf{u}=\mathbf{v}+\bm{h}$, where $\mathbf{v}$ is a patch function \citep{neidinger2019multivariate} chosen to satisfy the inhomogeneous boundary conditions of the problem over a short interval, so that we now must solve a new PDE using transforms of the homogeneous part $\bm{h}$

-Here, $B$ consists of boundary-dependent terms resulting from the problem's variable change, and $\mathbf{\boldsymbol{v}}$ satisfies the relevant boundary conditions of either Dirichlet, Neumann or a combination of both.
-Next, $\boldsymbol{v}$ is expanded using a DST (or DCT) such that